obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 Tasks provides many built-in grouping options, but sometimes they don't quite do what is wanted by all users.

-Now.
-Tasks has a powerful mechanism for you to create your own **custom groups**, offering incredible flexibility.
+Now Tasks has a powerful mechanism for you to create your own **custom groups**, offering incredible flexibility.

 There are many examples of the custom grouping instruction `group by function` in the documentation below, with explanations, for when the `group by` instructions built in to Tasks do not satisfy your preferences.